Language-Technology-Assessment/European-open-AI-index/pages/news/musgo-framework.md

  -->

-MUSGO demonstrates what can happen when openness frameworks are kept adaptable and transparent.
-It’s a strong example of research collaboration in action, and a welcome contribution to the growing conversation around openness in generative AI.
+MusGO is a strong example of research collaboration in action, and a welcome contribution to the growing conversation around openness in generative AI.